-Students in this course work to develop the competencies, skills and knowledge described by each unit of competency listed above.
-To be assessed as competent a student must demonstrate to a qualified assessor the competency requirements for performance and knowledge of the units/s of competency.
+In this course you will work to develop the competencies, skills and knowledge described by each unit of competency listed above.
+To be assessed as competent you must demonstrate to a qualified assessor the competency requirements for performance and knowledge of the unit of competency.

-Students may lodge a complaint or an appeal about a decision (including assessment decisions) through the VET teacher.
+You may lodge a complaint or an appeal about a decision (including assessment decisions) by following the Appeals and Complaints Guidelines.

-Course Cost: \$10

-School Specific equipment and associate requirements for
+Course Cost: Preliminary - \$10 HSC - \$10 School Specific equipment and associate requirements for students